An Essential Packing Guide for Visiting Yellowstone

 Binoculars are the perfect companion for your next Yellowstone adventure, and if you’re interested in viewing wildlife you’ll be pleased you brought them along with you.
-There are many different types of binoculars and spotting scopes for sale, you’ll want to make sure you find something that is not too heavy to hike with, and offers good image detail.
-You can learn more about binoculars and spotting scopes here.
+There are many different types of binoculars and spotting scopes for sale, you’ll want to make sure you find something that is not too heavy to hike with and offers good image detail.

-12) A couple things that won’t fit in your suitcase: Patience and Understanding
+12) A couple of things that won’t fit in your suitcase: Patience and Understanding